GetTerminus/terminus-ui/terminus-ui/confirmation/src/confirmation.directive.md

 ## Cancel Button Text

-Customizes the text in the modal of the cancel button; default is "Cancel".
+Customizes the text in the overlay of the cancel button; default is "Cancel".

 ```html
 <ts-button